RaxTak/Yamaha-Keyboard-As-Speaker/README.md

-# PSR-E363
+# Yamaha Keyboard As Speaker
-How to use Yamaha PSR-E363 as a speaker through MIDI.
+How to use any Yamaha Keyboard as a speaker through MIDI.

 # Installation
 1. Disconnect all USB devices other than the mouse and keyboard from the computer.